Warwick Arts Centre, Coventry

 Brutal and deadly, Russia’s 1905 revolution set in motion a chain of events that would change the country forever.
 Like a modern-day music producer Shostakovich weaves samples of old revolutionary songs into huge cinematic soundscapes and mixes cacophonous brass with pounding percussion into a startling critique of political oppression.

-On 16th April at 7.30pm, tune in to BBC Radio 3 to hear an archive recording of NYO performing Beethoven's Symphony No. 9 at the BBC Proms, as a musical statement of togetherness, friendship, community and joy
+On 16 April at 7.30pm, tune in to BBC Radio 3 to hear an archive recording of NYO performing Beethoven's Symphony No. 9 at the BBC Proms, as a musical statement of togetherness, friendship, community and joy.

-On 18th April in partnership with the Southbank Centre, NYO musicians are sharing video performances of the music that brings them the most joy, and connects with the most people, in response to a call out from conductor Marin Alsop, as part of the Beyond Beethoven 9 digital festival.
-These will be shared online by NYO and by the Southbank Centre.
+NYO musicians have been sharing video performances of the music that brings them the most joy through #NYOMusicalPostcards, as part of the Beyond Beethoven 9 digital festival.

 The survival of this musical community is particularly important at this time.
 NYO is a charity that means a lot to thousands of people across the UK, united by a love of music.
 We know music is more vital than ever before as we navigate this lockdown period, and our teenage musicians are so excited to rise to the challenge of sharing more music with you than ever before.
 If you feel able to support NYO financially to ensure we are able to continue sharing music more widely, and prepare for a joyful return to schools and concert halls around the country, we would be extremely grateful.
 Please donate to NYO here.